Last updated: 2019-12-04 10:08:21PDF

-- What is the difference between an Anycast elastic public IP and a public IP?
+- What is the difference between an Anycast EIP and a public IP?

 - What is an acceleration region?

 - What is the difference between a private IP and a public IP of a CVM instance?

 - How is accelerated traffic billed?

 - Is accelerated traffic billed by outbound traffic or inbound traffic?

 - Can an Anycast EIP be billed by traffic?